KaiSzuttor/kaipy/README.rst

   pip install .

-If you don't have root permissions, you can install it into your home directory by using the user flag of pip
+If you don't have root permissions, you can install the module in your home directory (.config) by using the user flag of pip

 .. code:: bash